IBM/kubernetes-driver/docs/user-guide/extracting-outputs.md

 Now, on a Create transition for this resource, the driver will deploy the objects, execute the `check-ready-on-create.py` script until it returns a "ready" result, then execute the `outputs-on-create.py` to extract outputs.

-# Writing an output extraction script
+# Writing an Output Extraction Script

 Output extraction scripts are written in Python syntax but it's worth noting that you will not have the full power of the language at your disposal.
 For example, you won't be able to import modules and perform API calls out to external systems.